 Any sportbike, sport touring or race bike will work on the track.
 Motard bikes (dirt bikes converted to run street tires) have been a popular choice in recent years as well.
 Touring bikes and cruisers generally do not make good track bikes.
 If you have a choice of motorcycles, we nearly always recommend a smaller bike to start with.
 This allows you to focus on riding through the corners (the important part).
-If you do not think your bike is suitable or do not want to risk falling down, the Penguin School has a great fleet of Kawasaki rental bikes - INFORMATION HERE.
+If you do not think your bike is suitable or do not want to risk falling down, the Penguin School has a great fleet of rental bikes at most of our events - INFORMATION HERE.

 Track Day preparation is easy and generally takes about 20-30 minutes.
 Unless you are racing with NEMRR, you do not need any safety wire.
 Your motorcycle must be clean and 100% oil-tight.
 Tires and brakes that are in good condition (50% material or more) are a must.
 You should remove your mirrors and license plate, tape up all of your lights, and it's a good idea to cover up your speedometer with tape (helps focus on the track).
 We also highly recommend removing your side stands, although it is not required (Be aware that they can drag on many bikes).
 If possible, you also should remove all of your antifreeze and replace it with water or approved race coolant.
 This is mandatory for anyone who wants to race but not required for school students.
 If you plan to ride to the track, leave yourself plenty of time to prepare your bike in the morning.